Large-Scale Estimation under Unknown Heteroskedasticity: An Empirical Illustration

 \subsection{Estimators}

 With the model \eqref{eq:app.model} in hand, we construct the teacher-specific sufficient statistics

-and estimate $(\mu_i,q_{0.1,i})$ using firstly the proposed set of estimators (called \textsc{het}), secondly a modification of \textsc{het} that assumes homoskedasticity (called \textsc{hom}), and thirdly \textsc{naive} that uses the teacher-specific sufficient statistics $(y_i,s_i^2)$ directly; see Section~\ref{subsec:simul.est} for more details.
-Note that we abstract from class size heterogeneity in the estimation which we justify by our sample restriction to a relatively narrow band of class sizes between 14 to 22 students.
+and estimate $(\mu_i,q_{0.1,i})$ using firstly the proposed set of estimators (called \textsc{het}), secondly a modification of \textsc{het} that plugs in $s_i^2$ for the unknown $\sigma_i^2$ (called \textsc{het-s}), another that assumes homoskedasticity (called \textsc{hom}), and lastly \textsc{naive} that uses the teacher-specific sufficient statistics $(y_i,s_i^2)$ directly; see Section~\ref{subsec:simul.est} for more details.